bbauska/UofM-AdvStyling/readme.md

 </p>
 <!-- {width="6.0in" height="3.3698720472440944in"} -->

-I had to add a float left, right down here if you look.
-And this is what lets these two things be next to each other off to the side.
+I had to add a float left, and this is what lets these two things be next to each other off to the side.
 So let&apos;s take a look at what we&apos;ve got.

 On the big screen, we&apos;ve got the vertical navigation bar.
 On the small screen, we jump back to the horizontal navigation bar.
 Neither one of these things had a lot of tricky CSS to it.
 But the important part was remembering to put in that media query, that&apos;s what triggers everything.

 So, if you didn&apos;t code along with me right now, I hope you&apos;ll stop, write some code on your own and see if you can&apos;t get things to move